herbishere/Networking_ClientServerTCP/README.txt

         Disconnecting / Terminating the Program
             Entering the command "\quit" will disconnect the client from the server and terminate the program.

+# Testing Machine
+Tested on Linux Mint 19.3 and on the OSU flip server.